London School of Economics: MSc Inequalities and Social Science 1st Class Degree

 Experience & Approach

 My mentoring experience has been focused on teaching English to non-native speakers in Germany, English language and literature in the UK from 11+ to A-level, as well as leading supervisions with first year undergraduates in practical criticism of literature at Cambridge.
-I’m also an experienced 11+ interviewer and have worked with over fifty children coming up to senior school.
+I’m also an experienced 11+ interviewer and have worked with over eighty children coming up to senior school.

 “Camilla accomplishes her work with great initiative, very thoroughly and prudently.
 She is well organised and one can always rely on her.
 Through her open and warm manner, our children have taken her quickly into their hearts.”
-Kirsten, Mother of 16-year-old daughter, September 2018
+Mother of 16-year-old daughter, September 2018

 “Five Stars!
 Thank you Camilla” Mother of 16-year-old boy, January 2019